-Many golf players silently take the pain without taking any medications.
-However, there are a few golf back pain exercises that you can carry out regularly to keep this pain at a bay and enjoy the game to the hilt besides staying golf fitness.
-These exercises have helped the golf players to play the game by following golf instruction throughout the day without experiencing fatigue and back pain, the common problem golf player’s experience.
+Many golf players silently take the back pain without taking any medications.
+However, there are a few golf exercises that you can carry out regularly to keep this pain at a bay and enjoy the game to the hilt besides staying golf fitness.
+These exercises have helped the golf players to play the game by following golf instruction throughout the day without experiencing fatigue and golf back pain, the common problem golf player’s experience.

 The golf exercises boost the muscle strength and stamina.
 However, you can feel the difference before and after doing the exercises.
 But, instead of doing the exercises for a single day, you need to do them regularly to see a positive change in your health condition.
 Ideally, these exercises keep you energetic all day long despite of playing the game following golf tips continuously.